- How RSJ Securities Trades

 RSJ Securities specializes in trading futures contracts.
 These can be simply described as agreements between two parties concerning the purchase/sale of a financial asset or a commodity at a predetermined price as of a given future date.
 For example, if you know today that you will control a million dollars in three months, but will need it in Euros, you can ensure that exchange rate today – relieving the risk that the rate will change.

 Futures contracts are frequently used by banks, insurance companies, service providers, importers and exporters of goods and industrial companies.
 By use of these contracts, they are able to prevent various risks: changes in exchange rates, risk of changes in interest rates, risk of price changes of shares and/or government bonds, as well as the risk of a change of a commodity price (such as oil or wheat).
 RSJ Securities focuses on futures contracts for interest rates, government bonds and stock indexes.

 We primarily trade in the following futures contracts:

-- Interest rates futures contracts: Eurodollar (Chicago), Euribor, Euroswiss and Short Sterling (London)
+- Interest rate futures contracts: Eurodollar (Chicago), Euribor, Euroswiss and Short Sterling (London)

 - Government bond interest rates: Bobl, Schatz, Bund (Frankfurt am Main), US Treasury Bond/Notes (Chicago) and Long Gilt (London)

-- Commodities futures contracts: crude oil (Chicago), natural gas (Chicago)
+- Commodity futures contracts: crude oil (Chicago), natural gas (Chicago)

-- Currency exchange rates futures contracts: EUR/USD, GBO/USD, JPY/USD (Chicago)
+- Currency exchange rate futures contracts: EUR/USD, GBO/USD, JPY/USD (Chicago)

 More about futures contracts, including examples here.